cinderblock/node-dhcp/README.md

 s.listen();
 ```

 Any config directive can be a function, like illustrated with the bootFile directive for PXE boot.
-This way you get a fully programable DHCP server.
+This way you get a fully programmable DHCP server.

 Simple DHCP Client
 ---